airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

     * Ads_management

     See the Facebook [documentation on Authorization](https://developers.facebook.com/docs/marketing-api/overview/authorization/#access-levels) to request Advanced Access to the relevant permissions.
 5. Navigate to the Airbyte Open Source Dashboard.
-Add the access token when prompted to do so and follow the same instructions as for [setting up the Facebook Connector on Airbyte Cloud](#for-airbyte-cloud)
+Add the access token when prompted to do so and follow the same instructions as for [setting up the Facebook Connector on Airbyte Cloud](#for-airbyte-cloud).

 ## Supported sync modes